MrBallUK/Browser-Extension/README.md

 1. **Keyword Categories**: Enable or disable entire categories of keywords
 2. **Custom Keywords**: Add your own keywords to any category
 3. **Domain Management**: Add or remove news websites from the filter
+4. **Content Preferences**: Choose between jokes, quotes, or both for replacements
+5. **Ad Blocking**: Configure whitelist and filter rules
-4. **Filter Toggle**: Quickly enable/disable the extension through the popup
+6. **Filter Toggle**: Quickly enable/disable any feature through the popup

+## Privacy & Security

+- No user data collection
+- All processing happens locally in your browser
+- Filter lists are downloaded from trusted sources
+- Whitelist system for essential website functionality
+- Regular updates to filter rules

 ## Version

-1.1.0 - Added customizable settings and dark mode support
+1.1.0 - Added ad blocking and content replacement features

 ## License